 A Romanian enterprise imports goods from USA but the goods are imported and released for free circulation in Port of Calais (France).

-For Intrastat, in France will be declared a delivery to Romania and in Romania an intra-EU arrival of goods from France.
+For Intrastat, in France will be declared an intra-EU export to Romania and in Romania an intra-EU import of goods from France.

 For Customs, there is an import into France from USA and not into Romania.